airlab-unibas/airlab/README.md

 ### Contributing
 We released AirLab to contribute to the community.
 Thus, if you find and/or fix bugs or extend the software please contribute as well and let us know or make a pull request.

+We deeply appreciate the help of the following people:
+* Iain Carmichael

 ### Other Open Source Projects
 AirLab depends on several thirdparty open source project which are included as library.
 For details, consider the NOTICE file.